hibernatus-hacker/bardo/README.md

 # Bardo

-Archiving This is largely a failed AI slop experiment for educational purposes only!

-I'm working on a new library leveraging NX that will replace this work.
-Written painstakingly by hand using TDD.

-## Status

-This is in beta... any feedback or contributions are welcome!

-I still don't fully understand substrate encoding so I would appreciate a technical review of this code.

 ## About

 Bardo is a focused neuroevolution library for Elixir that evolves neural networks through evolutionary algorithms.
 Built on the Erlang VM, it leverages concurrent processes for efficient neural network simulation and evolution.